zncheng/dramanalysis/measurement/README.md

 	+ Results: `hard_erorr_mean.txt` and `soft_error_mean.txt`

 ## Contact
-Please email to Zhinan Cheng (zncheng@cse.cuhk.edu.hk) if you have any questions.
+Please email to Zhinan Cheng (chingchinam@gmail.com) if you have any questions.